-After a long, hard day, when you’re on your way home from work, you naturally start thinking about having a drink.
+When you’re heading home after a long, hard day, you naturally start thinking about having a drink.
 What kind of drink brings you comfort at the end of your day?

-We visited “DokBrewery,” a brewerythat creates the most accessible traditional Korean liquor, so that the sweet taste and aroma of makgeolli can quietly blend into your daily life and offer gentle comfort.
+We visited “DokBrewery,” a brewerythat creates the most accessible traditional Korean liquor, so that the sweet taste and aroma of makgeolli can quietly blend into your daily life and offer you a gentle comfort.

-Hello, I’m Choo Deok-seung, the CEO of Dok Brewery .
-At Dok Brewery, we brew makgeolli based on our “Old New” identity.
+Hello, I’m Choo Deok-seung, CEO of Dok Brewery .
+At Dok Brewery, we brew makgeolli based on our “Old New”identity.
 Simply put, “Old New” means“the old made new.”

-That’s why many people believe it embodies the concept of “learning from the past to innovate for the future.”
-While that meaning certainly applies , the “Old New” that our team pursues also carries the message that we should experience our consistently excellent makgeolli in diverse and fresh ways, both now and in the future.
+That’s why many people see it as embodying the spirit of “learning from the past to innovate for the future.”
+While that’s certainly part of it, the “Old New” concept our team pursues is rooted in the idea of offering diverse and fresh ways to experience our makgeolli—a drink that has remained consistently delicious throughout the ages.

 It was precisely because of that determination that Dok Brewery was able to establish its unique identity.

-When we make makgeolli, what we value most is “the same taste everywhere.”
-We hope that no matter where or when you drink it, it will always be sweet, clean, and smooth.
+When we make makgeolli, our top priority is “The same taste everywhere.”
+We hope that no matter who drinks it or where they drink it, it will always be sweet, crisp, and smooth.

-However, I found that makgeolli is one of the types of alcohol that is hardest to keep up with this trend.
+However, I found that makgeolli is one of the alcoholic beverages least suited to this trend.
 Makgeolli is a highly variable beverage, which makes distribution extremely difficult.
-Since it’s a fresh product ,the “best-taste period”—the timeframe during which the flavoris at its peak—is considered far more important than the shelf life, and this period is very short.
+Since it’s a fresh product ,the “best-taste period”—the timeframe during which the flavoris at its peak—is considered far more important than the standard shelf life, and this period is very short.
 Even if makgeolli has a shelf life of one year, its best-taste period is only about three to six months, so we face significant challenges in distribution.

-In the early days, even securing the rice needed to make makgeolli was no easy task.
+In the early days, it wasn’t easy to even secure the rice needed to make makgeolli.
 Since the rice market relies heavily on traditional sales channels, farmers tend to operate collectively through farming cooperatives or agricultural corporations.
-Because these organizations already had a large number of suppliers lined up, the amount of rice we could directly source was ridiculously small.
+Because they already had so many established suppliers, the amount of rice we could source directly was ridiculously small.

-To secure a supply of rice, I would take makgeolli to them every day and spend time trying to convince the elders.
-As I kept telling them about us and asking if they could spare some rice, they eventually came to accept us, and from then on, they started giving us rice.
-Looking back now , I think it was through this process of overcoming difficulties one by one that we were able to establish our brewery’s unique identity.
+To secure a supply of rice, we would take makgeolli with us every day and spend time persuading the elders.
+As we kept telling them about our brewery and asking if they could spare some rice, they eventually came to trust us and started giving us rice.
+Looking back now, I think it was through this process of overcoming challenges one by one that we were able to establish our brewery’s unique identity.

 The unique flavor of our makgeolli, which reflects the local character—that’s what sets us apart.